jjef-man/Learning-to-code/README.md

 #### Started learning HTML basics

--Went to freecodecamp for free coding guides and finished the first exercise "Building Cat Photo App" -Watch Youtube videos and seen a lot of tutorials and guides in learning how to code
+Went to freecodecamp for free coding guides and finished the first exercise "Building Cat Photo App"
+Watch Youtube videos and seen a lot of tutorials and guides in learning how to code

 ### June 25, 2024